miningplanet/but-x/README.md

 ## System Overview

-but-eiquidus is a multicoin backend system and comes with several APIs and a web UI.
+but-x is a multicoin backend system and comes with several APIs and a web UI.

 ### Prerequisites